paulbayer/Inventory_Scripts/README.md

 ## Dynamo DB Scripts
 - **all_my_DDB_tables.sh**
 	- This script displays all Dynamo DB Tables in all available accounts (by reading the credentials file and parsing the profiles to run against).
 ---
+## RDS DB Scripts
+- **all_my_rds.sh**
+	- This script displays all RDS databases in all available accounts (by reading the credentials file and parsing the profiles to run against).
+---
 ## Lambda Scripts
 - **all_my_functions.sh**